diligencefrozen/ConvertToPNG/README.md

 4. The application will convert the file and display a success message upon completion.

 ## Contributing
-Contributions to the ChangeToPNG project are welcome. <br/>If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
+Contributions to the ConvertToPNG project are welcome. <br/>If you have suggestions or improvements, feel free to fork the repository and submit a pull request.